-First, one analyses the impact of the architecture chosen on the network.
-The reference scenario considers an RU-DU+CU architecture since this is the one used on a 4G network so, in this analysis, it is considered a variation with all the possible architectures presented in Section 3.2.
+First, one analyses the impact of the chosen architecture on the network.
+The reference scenario considers an RU-DU+CU architecture, since this is the one used in a 4G network so, in this analysis, one considers a variation with all the possible architectures presented in Section 3.2.
 The model analyses the impact of the different FH splitting options (i.e. 8, 7.1, 7.2, 7.3, 6) on the output parameters of the network.
-When considering the different architectures, it is measured the impact of the implementation of the new node locations on the network (i.e. DU nodes and MEC nodes).
-In the case of the implementation of DUs, these nodes can only be located on the RU location, so it is considered the percentage of RU nodes converted to RU+DU nodes.
-In the case of the implementation of MECs, these nodes can only be located on the CU locations.
-The variation on the network architecture has a direct impact on the network distance and processing power on the nodes.
+When considering the different architectures, one measures the impact of the implementation of the new node locations on the network (i.e. DU and MEC ones).
+In the case of the implementation of DUs, these nodes can only be located at the RU location, so one considers the percentage of RU nodes converted to RU+DU ones.
+In the case of the implementation of MECs, these nodes can only be located at the CU locations.
+The variation on the network architecture has a direct impact on the network distance and nodes processing power.

 Secondly, one verifies the impact of the assigned processing power to the nodes on the overall performance of the network to process the BS functions assigned to the nodes.
 When considering the reference scenario, it is established that the network is implemented to verify an 80% maximum load on the nodes, and it is taken into account an input factor multiplying on the processing power of the nodes, changing the load of the nodes, and measuring the latency impact on the overall network.
-The variation on the processing power on the nodes has a direct impact on the processing delay due to BS function assign to the node called GOPS delay.
+The variation on the nodes processing power has a direct impact on the processing delay due to the BS functions assigned to the node called GOPS delay.

 Finally, it is considered the impact that the number of users connected to the network has on the performance and coverage of the different use cases.
 The variation of the usage and penetration ratio is taken into account, so the variation of the number of users is uniform for all services under analysis.
-The variation of users on the three 5G services type (i.e. eMBB, mMTC and URLLC) was considered, and in this case the user distribution will not follow the same proportion as the reference scenario, in other to focus the analysis on the impact that the new 5G services will bring to the network performance and the consequence and requirements that need to be taken into consideration.
+The variation of users on the three 5G services type (i.e. eMBB, mMTC and URLLC) was considered, and in this case the user distribution does not follow the same proportion as in the reference scenario, in other to focus the analysis on the impact that the new 5G services bring to network performance and the consequence and requirements that need to be taken into consideration, Table 4.4.